junxit/us-congress-bills-117/metadata.md

 - 2022-06-14 — Motion to reconsider laid on the table Agreed to without objection.
 - 2022-06-14 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 396 - 14 (Roll no. 269). (text: 6/13/2022 CR H5458-5459)
 - 2022-06-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 396 - 14 (Roll no. 269).(text: 6/13/2022 CR H5458-5459)
+- 2022-06-15 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.